eezstreet/SWATEliteForce/README.md

 ## BREACHING DOORS WITH THE SHOTGUN DOESN'T WORK!
 Whether or not a shotgun breaches the door successfully is random and depends upon a few things:

  - The material of the door (wooden doors are easier to breach than metal ones)
  - The ammo type you are using (larger pellets = more likely to breach)
  - Which shotgun you are using (the M870 Breaching *always* breaches the door on the first shot)

 Generally it takes about 2-3 shots on a wooden door and 3-4 shots on a metal door to breach it successfully.

 ## BEANBAGS DON'T WORK!
 Beanbags can be negated by body armor.
 Try aiming for unarmored parts of the body.

+## TRAPS AREN'T SHOWING UP! ##
+...or another variation of this: "I played through the first mission, and the README says that there's supposed to be traps on it, but I never saw any traps!"
+The traps are randomly generated on the mission.
+On almost every map that they can show up, it's possible for them to not show up at all.
+On the Fairfax Residence mission, there's a 50% chance (100% on Elite) that a trap will spawn - and there's four total doors it can spawn on.
+So it's possible to trigger the trap almost immediately, but also possible to never encounter it, depending on the route you take and the randomization.
+Also: traps do not spawn on Quick Mission Maker missions.

 ## HOW DO I DISARM A TRAP?
 You can't disarm a trap if it's on the other side of a door.
 You can either blow it up (if it's electronic) with C2 or you can go around and remove it with the toolkit.
 Or just take the penalty.